Important Tips For Egypt Travelers

-Passport registration: It is mandatory to register your passport during your first week in Egypt, but don’t worry; it is usually done by your hotel within the first 24 hours of your visit.
+It is mandatory to register your passport during your first week in Egypt.
+You do not need to worry about this, as your hotel will usually handle it for you within 24 hours of your arrival.

 Egyptian Currency, Banks, Credit Cards:

 The Egyptian pound (“EGP” stands for Egyptian pound, or “LE” stands for the French word “Libre Egyptien”) is the country’s official currency.
 100 piaster equals 1 EGP.
 It is not advisable to convert money in an airport bank since the rates are slightly lower than in metropolitan banks.
-Remember to bring some one-dollar notes with you because they are accepted virtually everywhere in Egypt.
+Remember to bring one-dollar notes with you.
+Egyptians accept them almost everywhere in Egypt.

 Power and Electricity in Egypt: